rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl008.png "Create app")

+10. Set the target org and space.
+You can find this information on your cloud portal dashboard.
+For example:
+    ```
+    bx target -o xyz1000@ibmlearning.org -s dev
+    ```
-10. Push the unchanged code for the sample node.js app we created earlier to IBM Cloud.
+11. Push the unchanged code for the sample node.js app we created earlier to IBM Cloud.
     ```
     bx app push vslrecws-something-unique
     ```